Scully87/Sinatra_Template/readme.md

 Simple Website Template
 ========================

-####A simple file structure created to produce a quick sinatra application for site hosting
+####A simple file structure created to produce a quick sinatra application for site hosting.

 #####Template includes: